 Australia's relations with Central America

 Australia enjoys positive relations with all the countries of Central America underwritten by modest political and trade links.
-We cooperate on various multilateral issues and we have a good relationship on issues of trade liberalisation.
+We cooperate on various multilateral issues and have a good relationship on trade liberalisation matters.
 As members of the Cairns Group, Australia cooperates with Costa Rica and Guatemala to promote our common commitment to agricultural trade reform.
-Central American communities within Australia, such as the large El Salvadoran population, help promote links between our two regions.
+Central American communities within Australia, such as the significant Salvadoran population, help promote links between our two regions.
 Belize is a fellow member of the Commonwealth, with whom we share positive and friendly ties and work together in various Commonwealth organisations and events.
 We also cooperate with Central American countries, to varying degrees, in the United Nations and a range of other international forums on important issues such as the environment, climate change, whaling, fisheries management, human rights and security.
-This cooperation includes shared work on the United Nations Security Council in 2013, when Guatemala and Australia both serve as non-permanent members.
+This cooperation includes shared work on the United Nations Security Council in 2013, with Guatemala and Australia both serving as non-permanent members.

 As part of the Australian Government's commitment to enhance relations with Latin America, Australia became an extra-regional observer to the Central American Integration System (SICA) in July 2011.
-SICA member countries are Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
-The Dominican Republic is an associate member.
+SICA member countries are Belize, Costa Rica, the Domincan Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama.

 The Forum for East Asia – Latin America Cooperation (FEALAC) is another body through which Australia can expand and strengthen relationships with Central America.
 It aims to increase and improve mutual understanding, trust, political dialogue and friendly cooperation among member states.
-The Forum has 36 member nations including Australia, Costa Rica, El Salvador, Honduras, Panama, Guatemala and Nicaragua.
+The Forum has 36 member nations including Australia, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.

 Australia's Embassy in Mexico City and High Commission in Trinidad and Tobago (which covers Belize) are responsible for the countries of Central America on a non-resident basis.
-El Salvador opened an Embassy in Canberra in 2012, and Belize, Costa Rica, El Salvador, Guatemala and Panama have consular representation in various Australian cities
+Australia has also opened Consulates in Costa Rica, El Salvador, Guatemala, Nicaragua and Panama headed by Honorary Consuls.
+El Salvador opened an Embassy in Canberra in 2012, and Belize, Costa Rica, El Salvador, Guatemala and Panama have consular representation in various Australian cities.

 The economies of Central America are diversifying considerably.
 While agriculture is still the largest employer, the tourism, industrial and service sectors have become increasingly important.
 Bananas, coffee, and cacao are the principal crops of Central America.
 However, there is also a small industrial and mining base and some services industries.
 An important economic feature of Central America is the Inter-American Highway that enables trade flows to the United States through Mexico, running along the western side of the isthmus.
 Panama also serves as a major trade hub for the region, with active air and sea ports, notably the Panama Canal, servicing international trade.